amatacz/bellabeat-case-study/README.md

  ![image](https://user-images.githubusercontent.com/73778853/167700526-5e0ac937-c945-4df6-abbf-ebae9e51c2fd.png)

 Corelation between burned calories and total steps equals 0.59.
 Which means that there is a moderate linear dependency between these two variables.
-We can conclude, that users burning calories during various kinds of acitvities - not only by walkich/jogging.
-Could be pilates, joga, gym activities.
+We can conclude, that users burning calories during various kinds of acitvities - not only by walking/jogging.
+It could be pilates, joga, gym activities etc.
 **Bellabeat can consider extension number of available activities that can be recorded as training.**

 To verify if more active day (more minutes spent on activities) is correlated with more minutes spent on sleeping I merged activity and sleep datasets and created new column activity_minutes (sum of every activity minutes recorded on particular day).